-Dr. Aebischer holds an M.D. and trained as a neuroscientist at the University of Geneva, Switzerland.
+Dr. Aebischer holds a Doctor of Medicine and trained as a neuroscientist at the University of Geneva, Switzerland.

-Dr. Agbandje-McKenna holds a Ph.D. in biophysics from the University of London.
+Dr. Agbandje-McKenna holds a Doctor of Philosophy in biophysics from the University of London.

-Dr. Pandolfo obtained his M.D. from the University of Milan, Italy, where he also completed his residency in neurology.
+Dr. Pandolfo obtained his Doctor of Medicine from the University of Milan, Italy, where he also completed his residency in neurology.